Am0stafa/Project-management-platform/README.md

 ## Demo Video

-Check out the [video demonstration](your-video-link-here) to see the app in action.
+Check out the video demonstration and see the app in action.

 ## Installation